 Death of a Shareholder

-If the estate of the deceased is below a certain value it is possible to use Capita's small estate procedure, which is less costly.
-Advice in respect of the applicable limits and procedure can be sought from Capita using the contact details on the Contacts page.
+If the estate of the deceased is below a certain value it is possible to use Link's small estate procedure, which is less costly.
+Advice in respect of the applicable limits and procedure can be sought from Link using the contact details on the Contacts page.

 On receipt of the executed stock transfer form and share certificate the shares will be transferred into the name of the transferee and a new share certificate issued.
 In the event that only some of the shares represented by the transferor's share certificate are transferred, a balancing certificate will be issued in respect of those shares retained.